Contextual hypotheses and semantics of logic programs: Extensors, and relationships to particular semantics

 If we modify the example and assume that $E$ is rather set to $\{p(s(s(v_0)))\}$, then $\psi_p^+$ will be defined in such a way that it is logically equivalent in \WORLDS\ to

-The eventual definition of $\FLP\PLUS E$ for arbitrary choices of \FLP, $\Omega$ and $E$, will be a straightforward generalization of those examples.
-One should keep in mind that $E$ is meant to be a set of literals over \VOCA\ (as opposed to a set of literals over \VOCAB), with \VOCAB\ and \VOCA\ being possibly different, which means that again, we cannot assume in full generality that $E$ can be restricted to consist of closed literals only.
+The eventual definition of $\FLP\PLUS E$ for arbitrary choices of \FLP, $\Omega$ and $E$, will be a straightforward generalisation of those examples.
+One should keep in mind that $E$ will eventually be chosen as a set of literals over \VOCA\ (as opposed to a set of literals over \VOCAB), with \VOCAB\ and \VOCA\ being possibly different, which implies that again, we cannot assume in full generality that $E$ can be restricted to consist of closed literals only.

-The notation that follows should be thought of as recording the set of all possible substitutions thanks to which a given statement $\varphi$ can be shown to subsume some member of a set $E$ of statements.
+The notation that follows should be thought of as recording the set of all possible substitutions thanks to which a given formula $\varphi$ can be shown to subsume some member of a set $E$ of formulas.